 The design thinking process is useful in providing solution-based approaches to problem-solving.
 Incorporating a human-centered design approach is an important step in this process.
 As a designer, you should have a strong understanding of the users you’re designing for.

 Source: theuxblog.com <Graphic image of product design prototyping tools and a cell phone>

 Additionally, designing ethnically is a good practice to have in your product design process.
-Ethical product design focuses on human-centred design, where you begin with taking your users and their needs into consideration.
+Ethical product design focuses on human-centered design, where you begin by taking your users and their needs into consideration.
 These considerations should be edge cases and criteria that do not exactly fit into one category.
 For example, broaden your approach to demographics through different gender types, cultures, and ethnicities.